dcronkite/pytakes/README.md

     **ALWAYS USE 1** or just ignore; NOT YET CORRECTLY IMPLEMENTED IN LCTAKES

 These are designated by the double percent ('%%') and follow the rule.

+    [category]%%REGEX_VARIATION,WORD_ORDER,VALENCE

 For example:

-    [smart_person] is smart%%1,2   # minimal regex variation; requires precise word ordersmart [smart_person]%%,2        # same as above: the first parameter is left blank, and the default is used [smart_person] not dumb           # default for both parameters are used [not_so_smart] not smart%%2    # default second parameter
+    [smart_person] is smart%%1,2   # minimal regex variation; requires precise word order [smart_person]%%,2        # same as above: the first parameter is left blank, and the default is used [smart_person] not dumb           # default for both parameters are used [not_so_smart] not smart%%2    # default second parameter